John Bunyan's The Pilgrim’s Progress Part-I, Summary

 🔸 Chapter 12: Vanity Fair

-Christian and Faithful pass through Vanity Fair, a place of worldly temptations.
-They refuse to buy anything.
-Faithful is arrested and martyred, symbolizing persecution for faith.
+Christian and Faithful arrive at Vanity Fair, a town filled with worldly pleasures, wealth, and sin.
+They refuse to buy anything, which angers the crowd.
+Faithful is arrested, put on trial, and executed, symbolizing persecution and martyrdom for the Christian faith.

 🔸 Chapter 13: Meeting Hopeful